alphagov/govuk-rfcs/rfc-126-custom-configuration-for-dependabot.md

 ## Consequences, risks and measuring success

-Using [the statistics from above](#Statistics), we can make some estimates on what affect this would have had if it had been enabled from the beginning:

-- 7378 PRs wouldn't have been raised (10216 rather than the 17526 we've had so far).
+Using [the statistics from above](#Statistics), we can make some estimates on what affect this would have had if it had been enabled from the beginning: 7378 PRs wouldn't have been raised (10216 rather than the 17526 we've had so far).
-- The mean time to merge would have decreased from almost 3 days to just under 2 days.
-- The ignored libraries alone would have taken on average 3.5 days to merge.

 In theory, by limiting the number of libraries that get updated by Dependabot, our applications would end up less up to date.
 However, by prioritising certain libraries over others, we should end up in a situation where our applications are actually _more_ up to date in the areas we care about (security, frameworks, internal libraries).
 There is a risk involved in not being able to access new features or fixes from ignored libraries, however the reason the library has been ignored is because we're making little use of it in the app (otherwise it should be a framework library).
 We can always manually upgrade these libraries when we want to, and that should still be encouraged when doing a major update (for example a Rails upgrade).

 Another potential risk is that people find the global configuration confusing if it contains libraries not relevant to the app.
 This may lead to people editing the config and then it being reset the next day.
 One way to mitigate this would be to add an explanatory comment to the file.

-We should expect to see the average time for PRs to be merged in (and in particular security PRs) to reduce.
 We should also expect to see a reduction in the number of open PRs, and also a reduction in the number of deployments.

 A less measurable metric is that we would expect developers to be spending less time fixing issues in Dependabot PRs.